Skip to main content

 More Information

-The prices shown are estimates only and calculated based on a part-time study load of 100 credit points.
+The estimated per-unit fee is calculated using the annual average first-year fee.
+It is based on a part-time study load of 100 credit points.

 Intake